notsag-dev/htb-blue/README.md

 Meterpreter     : x86/windows
 ```

-From here is trivial to get user and root flags.
+From here is trivial to catch user and root flags.
 Note that at the moment of writing this the hashes obtained weren't being accepted by the HTB dashboard.